 Eco-Friendly Alternatives to Fireworks for All Your Celebratory Needs

-Summertime is quickly approaching, and many people are looking forward to kicking off their celebrations of graduation season and the Fourth of July with fireworks.
+It's no secret that during the summer, people often kick off their celebrations of graduation season and the Fourth of July with fireworks.
 However, unlike eco-friendly summer solutions such as reef-safe sunscreen or sustainable bathing suits, fireworks aren't always the most sustainable party favor.

 Are there eco-friendly fireworks to use?
 And if not, what are some solutions to fireworks that are safer for the environment?
 Here's everything we know.